 Experts participating in product sampling campaigns must abide by the disclosure rules outlined in our user terms and conditions.
 Brands can also reinforce the FTC disclosures in their campaign application and messaging.

 When posting on social media and/or reviewing these products online, experts must:

 - Disclose that they received the product(s) for free for testing purposes by explicitly stating "free" or "complementary" at the beginning of their written caption or video introduction.
 We recommend the expert state, "I received this product for free from (brand name) and ExpertVoice in exchange for my honest review."

 - For Instagram in-feed posts: The disclosure must be within the first 125 characters of the caption before the "...more" button (if it's a more extended caption).

-- For videos: The disclosure needs to be stated at the beginning and displayed on the video.
-It can be displayed on the video or written on paper and displayed to the camera.
+- For videos: The disclosure must be stated at the beginning and displayed on the video.
+It can be displayed on the video, written on paper, and displayed to the camera.

-- Use appropriate hashtags as outlined in the brand's campaign communications and rules on the brand's campaign landing page.
+- You can use the appropriate hashtags as outlined in the brand's campaign communications and rules on the brand's campaign landing page.

 - If the expert tags multiple Instagram accounts, adds a list of hashtags, or includes extra links in their post, they need to separate the FTC disclosure so it stands out.